jentery/mdia200v6/worksheet1.md

 We also recommend writing your responses from the first-person perspective.
 That point of view makes it easier for you to explain your decisions and share what you learned from each exercise.

 You should also avoid repetition within responses and across them.
-I do not recommend writing about the same topic or theme in every response (e.g., four responses about video games, TikTok, or a particular fandom).
+We do not recommend writing about the same topic or theme in every response (e.g., four responses about video games, TikTok, or a particular fandom).

 ## AI Tools

-I do not recommend relying on generative AI or other AI tools to respond to this assignment.
+We do not recommend relying on generative AI or other AI tools to respond to this assignment.
 AI-generated responses tend to be generic, and they lack self-reflection, which is a key element of every prompt in this worksheet.
 AI results can also be biased and incorrect.
 It is your responsibility to ensure that the information you use from AI is accurate.
 You should also pay attention to the privacy of your data.
 Many AI tools will incorporate and use any content (including copyrighted materials, original work, and personal information) you upload, paste, or share with them.
 In short, relying on AI could create more work for you in the end, and it tends to hinder or “deskill” the learning process.

 All sources, including AI tools, must be properly cited.
 (Language for this policy was drawn from language used at the [University of Washington](https://teaching.washington.edu/course-design/ai/sample-ai-syllabus-statements/).)